-Learning community event data is collected and analyzed for such things as subgroup attendance, perspectives, and family engagement.
+(Y/N) Learning community event data is collected and analyzed for such things as subgroup attendance, perspectives, and family engagement.

-Parent and family event data are used to make improvements and share data and feedback at stakeholder meetings.
+(Y/N) Parent and family event data are used to make improvements and share data and feedback at stakeholder meetings.

-Sustaining or improving event attendance by parent and family members of students that experience success gaps is done by doing the following:
+Sustaining or improving event attendance by parent and family members of students that experience success gaps, is targeted in the following ways:

-List the way(s) that administration has facilitated the professional development of culture and diversity with staff:
+List the way(s) that administration has facilitated staff consideration of subgroup diversity in the learning community:

-Planning Partially Implemented Implemented Exemplary
+Planning I Partially Implemented I Implemented Exemplary

 Parents and family members typically attending school activities, functions, or parent/teacher meetings do not represent the full diversity of the school, including the group(s) that experience success gaps.
 Parents and family members typically attending school activities, functions, or parent/teacher meetings represent some of the diversity of the school but not all the groups that are experiencing success gaps.
 Parents and family members of the groups that experience success gaps in the school feel welcomed and are engaged in school activities, meetings, or other functions.
 Some of the diversity of the school, but not all the groups that are experiencing success gaps, are represented on stakeholder planning groups to reduce success gaps.
 School staff members are taking intentional measures to learn about the culture of these diverse groups.
 Parents and family members of the groups that experience success gaps feel welcomed in the school and are frequently engaged in school activities, meetings, or other functions.
 All the groups that are experiencing success gaps are represented on stakeholder planning groups to reduce success gaps.
 School staff members on an ongoing basis take intentional measures to learn about the culture of these diverse groups.

-SY2021-2022 Fall - - - -
+SY2022-2023 Fall

-SY2021-2022 Spring - - - -
+SY2022-2023 Spring

-SY2022-2023 Fall - - - -
+SY2023-2024 Fall

-SY2022-2023 Spring - - - -
+SY2023-2024 Spring

-SY2023-2024 Fall - - - -
+SY2024-2025 Fall

-SY2023-2024 Spring - - - -
+SY2024-2025 Spring